-&lt;sup>13 Inverters change the direct current (DC) produced by the PV array to alternating current (AC) for household or business use or for injection into the power grid.
+10 Inverters change the direct current (DC) produced by the PV array to alternating current (AC) for household or business use or for injection into the power grid.

 The third category of photovoltaic cell technology in commercial use is the concentrating photovoltaic cell (CPV) technology.
 CPV systems use optical lenses to focus the sun's rays onto small, high efficiency PV cells, thus reducing the amount of photovoltaic material needed.
 Unlike the other photovoltaic technologies, CPV systems require direct sunlight and therefore their viability is restricted to sunny locations.
-According to a 2015 NREL report there were ten CPV systems operating in the U.S. in 2015.
-The largest of these was the 30 MW Alamosa Solar Generating Station in Alamosa, Colorado.
-CPV technology has not had as much commercial success as crystalline silicon PV due to its much higher capital cost, as much as 2.5 to 4 times as much as crystalline silicon PV technology [5, 6].
+CPV technology has not had as much commercial success as crystalline silicon PV due to its much higher capital cost, as much as 2.5 to 4 times as much as crystalline silicon PV technology [5].
 Figure 6-3 shows the layout of a CPV cell.

-Figure 6-3: Illustration of concentrating photovoltaic cell (Source: Kuraray [7])
+Figure 6-3: Illustration of concentrating photovoltaic cell (Source: Kuraray [6])

-According to the U.S. DOE solar energy technology office, approximately ninety five percent of the photovoltaic systems sold today are crystalline silicon solar cells.
-They have advantages over other types of solar cells in conversion efficiency, low cost and long lifetimes.
-Although thin film cells have a lower manufacturing cost, their conversion efficiency is lower.
-Concentrating photovoltaic cells, although having a high conversion efficiency are constrained by their more expensive materials, manufacturing processes and tracking systems.
-Organic photovoltaic cells are still in the research and development stage with limitations in their efficiency and long-term reliability being significant barriers to their commercial deployment [8, 9].
+According to the U.S. DOE Solar Energy Technology Office, approximately ninety-five percent of the photovoltaic systems sold today are crystalline silicon solar cells.
+They have advantages over other types of solar cells in conversion efficiency, low cost, and long lifetimes.
+Although thin-film cells have a lower manufacturing cost, their conversion efficiency is lower.
+Concentrating photovoltaic cells, although having a high conversion efficiency are constrained by their more expensive materials, manufacturing processes, and tracking systems.
+Organic photovoltaic cells are still in the research and development stage with limitations in their efficiency and long-term reliability being significant barriers to their commercial deployment [7, 8].